jstokesdubose/custcontroltraining/Src/Module 02/MD/FromBeginToEnd.md

         }
 ````

-The important part is the trigger.

-But first, the `SeedSite` procedure needs to be defined.
+We need to define the `SeedSite` procedure.

 ````js
     local procedure SeedSite(var _seed: text)